-- A. Declaring this action to be a proper class action pursuant to Fed.
-R. Civ.
-P. 23 and appointing Plaintiff as a lead plaintiff and approving his selection of lead counsel; - B. Awarding Plaintiff and the members of the Class damages, including interest; - C. Awarding Plaintiff's reasonable costs and attorneys' fees; and
+A. Declaring this action to be a proper class action pursuant to Federal Rule of Civil Procedure 23;

-Awarding such equitable/injunctive or other relief as the Court may deem just and proper.
+- B. Awarding Plaintiff and the members of the Class damages, including interest; - C. Awarding Plaintiff's reasonable costs and attorneys' fees; and - D. Awarding such equitable/injunctive or other relief as the Court may deem just and proper.